Genevieve Saenz,MA, Licensed Marriage and Family Therapist Associate

 The Passageway office is conveniently located in North East Austin near the intersection of I-35 and 290.
 The nearest cross street is Cameron Road and East Highway 290.
 It is decked out with a tea bar, art supplies, and plenty of playful energy to inspire you.

 Therapy is generally brief (a few months of weekly treatment) and focused on the stages of transition.
-Sessions last approximately 50 minutes and cost $100 for individuals and $120 for couples.
-I do not accept insurance, but I may be able to create a super bill to aid you in reimbursement and some sliding scale slots are available for couples and families.
+Sessions last approximately 50 minutes and cost $100 for individuals and $120 for couples, relationships, and families.

 Find out more about my Counseling Policies.